-Considered to be one of the most fun, vibrant and relaxed cities in England, there are lots of reasons why it’s so easy to fall in love with Bristol.
+Considered to be one of the most fun, vibrant and relaxed cities in England, there are lots of very good reasons why you should visit Bristol in the South West.

 1. Street art is celebrated, not shunned